bazurbat/jagen/doc/Rules.md

 ## Build

 - **build.arch** — Specifies the target machine architecture.
-Assigned from toolchain if unset.
+Derived from `build.system` if unset, inherited from the toolchain otherwise.
+Set to `false` to use inherited value even if the `build.system` is set.
 Exported automatically.

 - **build.autoreconf** — If set to `true`, indicates that `autoreconf` stage is necessary for the package.
 Also causes `libtool` to be installed for the